mayurpavonis/MBD-Project/README.md

 # MBD-Project
-Two-Stage Knowledge Distillation between Two Adaptive LMS-FIR Filters for Denoising MEMS-IMU's Triaxial Gyroscope
+Knowledge Distillation from an LMS-FIR Filter to its Compressed Representation

 ## Python environment